Roofing Contractor in Buckeye Lake, OH

 Serving Buckeye Lake and the Surrounding Area

-Licking County roofing projects from the Newark, OH include Buckeye Lake, where 1,087 occupied housing units reflect a community with a 74.9 percent owner-occupancy rate.
+Licking County roofing projects from the Our Newark, OH roofing services include Buckeye Lake, where 1,087 occupied housing units reflect a community with a 74.9 percent owner-occupancy rate.
 Ownership runs high.
 That three-in-four ownership figure means most Buckeye Lake households own the roof above them and absorb the full cost of whatever condition it is in, with no landlord involved in the maintenance decision.

 Buckeye Lake's median year built is 1975, putting the average home at roughly 51 years old.
 Fifty-one years matters.
 Materials installed in the mid-1970s were rated for 20 to 25 years by most manufacturers, which means a substantial share of Buckeye Lake's housing stock has been operating well beyond any original warranty coverage for decades.
 An inspection is the only way to know what condition the deck and flashing are actually in.